openclimatefix/ocf_datapipes/README.md

 loading the config file, data, selecting and transforming data, and returning the numpy data to the PyTorch dataloader.

+Modules have their own README's as well to go into further detail.

 ```
 .
 └── ocf_datapipes/